-Note that we have not yet specified the form of $s_A$ .
-If this quantity is selected to be a numerical value independent of the dynamics of sect B, the two factions are effectively uncoupled and the dynamics of $r_A(t)$ are completely determined by Eq.
-2.1 once the initial condition and the form for $f(s_A)$ are set.
-Interactions arise only when the sensitivity of sect A depends on the actions of sect B members and/or vice-versa.
-Within the scenario of a functional dependence of $s_A$ on $r_B$ and/or of $s_B$ on $r_A$ , we assume that members of a given sect adjust their responses to propaganda and their spontaneous radicalization and de-radicalization depending on the actions taken by the other sect.
-For example, we can model "attacks" from one sect to the other and assume that the sensitivity of the victim sect will depend on the intensity or frequency of these attacks.
-In the next sections we will look first at the simple case of non interacting sects, where $s_A$ is a numerical value independent of sect B, and the more complex case of interacting sects, where the notion of attacks will be quantified and functional forms for $s_A(r_B)$ and $s_B(r_A)$ will be introduced.
-We will determine steady states, stability, and bifurcations.
-Furthermore, we will identify parameters that can be adjusted either by radicals or by external forces, such as the intensity of propaganda or the frequency of attacks, and study how changes in these parameters affect the dynamics and societal outcomes through the aid of objective functions to be optimized.
+Note that we have not yet specified the form of s_A .
+If this quantity is selected to be a numerical value independent of the dynamics of sect B, the two factions are effectively uncoupled and the dynamics of $r_A(t)$ are completely determined by equation (2.1) once the initial condition and the form for $f(s_A)$ are set.
+Interactions arise only when the sensitivity of sect A depends on the actions of sect B members and/or vice versa.
+Within the scenario of a functional dependence of s_A on r_B and/or of s_B on r_A , we assume that members of a given sect adjust their responses to indoctrination and their spontaneous radicalization and de-radicalization depending on the actions taken by the other sect.
+For example, we can model 'attacks' from one sect to the other and assume that the sensitivity of the victim sect will depend on the intensity or frequency of these attacks.
+In the next sections we will look first at the simple case of non-interacting sects, where s_A is a numerical value independent of sect B, and the more complex case of interacting sects, where the notion of attacks will be quantified and functional forms for $s_A(r_B)$ and $s_B(r_A)$ will be introduced.
+We will determine steady states, stability and bifurcations.
+Furthermore, we will identify parameters that can be adjusted either by radicals or by external forces, such as the intensity of indoctrination or the frequency of attacks, and study how changes in these parameters affect the dynamics and societal outcomes through the aid of objective functions to be optimized.